-- 1. Before you leave the United States, you obtain a grant of advance parole by filing Form I-131 as specified in the Form I-131 Instructions, and you are paroled into the United States when you return; or - 2.
+- 1. Before you leave the United States, you obtain a grant of advance parole by filing Form I-131, you depart and return to a U.S. port of entry while the Advance Parole Document is valid, and you are paroled into the United States upon your return; or - 2.
 You are an H, L, V, or K3/K4 nonimmigrant who is maintaining lawful nonimmigrant status and you return with a valid H, L, V, or K3/K4 nonimmigrant visa.